jarvisdreams9/cfn-samples/readme.md

 **SECURITY**:
 ---
-By default the setup deploys the lambda execution role with __AdministratorAccess__.
-If you wish to work with only a few features, limit the access in __crh-serverless.yml__ in source code and run ```cfnxmd deploy-cfnx```.
+By default the setup deploys the lambda execution role with AdministratorAccess.
+If you wish to work with only a few features, limit the access in __crh-serverless.yml__ in source code and __cfnxmd deploy-cfnx__.
 CFNX provides options to work with all AWS services using boto3 and also allows you to configure Assume Role configs.

-If you have to setup VPC access to work with internal endpoints, refer to [VPC](#UsingVPCConfiguration)

 <a name="CLISetupUsage"></a>
 ## CLI Setup and Usage

 **CLI Features**
   * Test transform templates locally
   * Run transform using sam local
   * Print debug messages (prints sensitive data as well)
   * Print Execution Order of resources (defaut in cli mode)
   * Generates cloudformation cli commands while testing templates for easy deployment (copy and paste)

 __CFNX__ provides a CLI which makes it easy to test transform templates locally without having to deploy them to cloudformation or create change set every time.